 Step by step example, fly from Coolangatta to Thailand.

 Basic knowledge of how to catch a plane and what to do when you arrive at an airport is important.

-For this occasion, lets imagine you are on a low-income – the sickness benefits or pension and you have never been on an international flight.
+For this occasion, lets imagine you are on a low-income, the sickness benefits or pension and you have never been on an international flight.